hand stencil emoji alexandra crouwers prehistoric emoji unicode proposal 2021

 Unicorn v2, gifart, Giphy artist account, 2019-2020, fundamental mechanics, Alex Alexandra Crouwers

-Between October 2019 and 2024, I’m a doctoral candidate at the Associated Faculty of the Arts of Leuven University and LUCA School of Arts (Belgium), focusing on digital space and dioramas through the collapse and regeneration of a former family forest that fell victim to a climate- and ecological crises induced bark beetle infestation.
+Between October 2019 and 2025, I’m a doctoral candidate at the Associated Faculty of the Arts of Leuven University and LUCA School of Arts (Belgium), focusing on the interaction between the digital space of my virtual studio and the collapse and regeneration of a former family forest that fell victim to a climate- and ecological crises induced bark beetle infestation.

 Outline of the doctoral research trajectory.